gvwilson/sensibleadventures/iffy/iffy.md

 and Uncle Jack's business dealings left them a little poorer each season.*

 Iffy woke to the sound of Aunt Naggie bustling about in the galley.
-She lay on her narrow foam slab for one final precious moment before slithering out of the salvaged sleeping bag she slept and pulling a layer of clothes on over her thermals.
+She lay on the narrow foam packing slab she used as a mattress for one final precious moment before slithering out of her salvaged sleeping bag and pulling on a layer of clothes over her thermals.
 That banging was her foster mother's way of telling her that Uncle Jack was awake.
 If she knew what was good for her, she'd be up on deck doing something useful